Fascism in Uruguay: Nazi takeover conspiracy theory

 Luis Alberto de Herrera, Uruguayan politician accused of Nazism by his political opponents.

 Despite its success among the German community, Nazi ideology did not prove effective in penetrating Uruguayan politics, as its ideas of racial purity were not fit for the Latin American context.
 Notwithstanding, Nazi Germany became a reference for most conservatives in the country as an example of discipline, authority, progress, order and national pride.

 Amid political debate about the creation of American military bases in Uruguayan territory, many nationalist politicians opposed the initiative as a matter of national sovereignty.
 In the context of World War II, however, rumours began spreading about those rejecting the proposal as potential Nazi collaborators.

-American diplomats took advantage of the situation in order to propagate suspicions about a supposed Nazi plot to take power in Uruguay and conquer Latin America, in which important politicians such as César Charlone, Julio Roletti, and most particularly Luis Alberto de Herrera, ancestor of presidents Luis Alberto Lacalle and Luis Lacalle Pou, would be involved.
+American diplomats took advantage of the situation to propagate suspicions about a supposed Nazi plot to take power in Uruguay and conquer Latin America, in which important politicians such as César Charlone, Julio Roletti, and most particularly Luis Alberto de Herrera, ancestor of presidents Luis Alberto Lacalle and Luis Lacalle Pou, would be involved.
 The list of political figures allegedly part of the "Fuhrmann Plan" was extensive and detailed.
 The Plan would theoretically make Uruguay a German agrarian colony.

-Herrera's newspaper "El Debate" had expressed pro-Nazi and antisemitic views, even expressing that:(The fact that) the German government has separated from the national community those anti-social elements as well, sending them to concentration camps in order to make them useful members of the human society was a self-defense policy that, compared to the magnitude of the potential threat they represented, was applied in a very humane way.Nevertheless, Herrera could hardly be associated with German diplomacy nor national socialist ideology.
+Herrera's newspaper "El Debate" had expressed pro-Nazi and antisemitic views, even expressing that:(The fact that) the German government has separated from the national community those anti-social elements as well, sending them to concentration camps to make them useful members of the human society was a self-defense policy that, compared to the magnitude of the potential threat they represented, was applied in a very humane way.Nevertheless, Herrera could hardly be associated with German diplomacy nor national socialist ideology.
 It is generally believed that the plot never existed and was an example of political slander.
 Eight alleged Nazi agents were detained in 1940, but most were released shortly after.

 One of the main objectives of the 1942 Uruguayan coup d'état by Alfredo Baldomir was the realignment of Uruguay with the Allied Powers after decades of Axis-leaning neutrality.
 Baldomir used the Nazi plot theory as an explicit casus belli for the coup.
 The government did not undertake violent actions nor promoted political persecution, except for an order given by the president to surround Herrera's house with police forces as a condemnatory display.